 For example, if you screen for a risk that is present in 10 out of 100 people, you have to screen all 100 people just to find that 10 individuals who have elevated risk.

 In the table below is summarized the screening intervals that are recommended for blood pressure, glucose, and cholesterol.
-Based on the hundreds of research studies that are reviewed by the task force, these are the current recommendations that try to strike a balance between the cost of screening and the possible reductions in chronic disease incidence and prevalence.
+Based on the hundreds of research studies that are reviewed by the Preventative Services Task Force, these are the current recommendations that try to strike a balance between the cost of screening and the possible reductions in chronic disease incidence and prevalence.

 ● Screening every 2 years with BP <120/80.